J-Liu/riscv-llvm-toolchain/README.md

 * cross compile libunwind/libcxx/libcxxabi.
 * MinGW cross compile.
 * glibc toolchain.
-* Anyone please summit a C99 build patch to newlib?
-I'm tired with mailinglist.

 It is my first time to write bash, for I know almost nothing about coding, if you're good at **meson**, please help.
 This kind of task is better to be